Could I be minted? The 6 point guide to valuing your coin!

 5) Does your coin have a story?

-It’s often true that the coins with an interesting story behind them are the hardest to get hold of and so it’s worth researching your coin on our Web App to see if you can find anything that stands out or any exciting facts about the coin.
+It’s often true that coins with an interesting story behind them are the hardest to get hold of and so it’s worth researching your coin on our Web App or checking out our blogs to see if you can find anything that stands out, or any interesting facts about the coin.

-It’s also important to brush up on your knowledge of errors and mis-strikes which can occur on coins in our change.
-Keen collectors will know that it’s worthwhile paying close attention to the small details of your coins as it’s the only way you can ever hope to spot an error or mis-strike like the undated 20p or inverted effigy Britannia £2.
+It’s also important to brush up on your knowledge of errors and mis-strikes which can occur on the coins in our change.
+Keen collectors will know that it’s worthwhile paying close attention to the small details on your coins as it’s the only way you can ever hope to spot an error or mis-strike.

 Mistakes happen, and when it comes to coins, these mistakes can often be worth a lot money to eagle-eyed collectors.